 Over at PVRWire, Todd ran a great poll to see how many PVR owners had high-def recording technology.
 I don't know if a bunch of HD Beat readers hit the poll or not, but a whopping 49% of the respondents have an HD-capable PVR.
 An additional 25% polled indicated that they plan to get one; this is the camp I'm in.

 My suspicion is that most of the HD PVR owners have a unit through their satellite or cable provider.
 There aren't that many standalone HD PVR units out there yet, although this is clearly a growing segment.
 With so few choices, the standalones are much more expensive and can't compete with the integrated set-top receiver and recorder.
 It doesn't hurt that the content providers are heavily subsidizing the boxes.

+Another thought is that many of the HD PVR owners have Windows Media Center Edition 2005, which supports HDTV over-the-air recording.
+Curious: do we have any folks that are using WMCE 2005 on a large HDTV monitor?
 Let's define large as 34-inches or more.
 I'm thinking I have a new project, since I don't have an HDTV PVR or a WMCE machine.